 How does Pinterest work?
-I’m so glad you asked!
+So glad you asked!
 Pinterest is a giant Pinboard (think old-timey cork board with push pins) for all the ideas and products people like to save.

 Oh, and it is a LOT of fun.
 Pinners spend hours looking for ideas!
 But, they’re not JUST hoarding those ideas.
 The people who use Pinterest are doers and buyers.
 They try new recipes, experiment with DIY projects, collect money-saving tips, and plan everything from remodels to purchases and parties.

 Read on to learn all the basics of how Pinterest works.
 Here’s what we’ll cover:

 How Does Pinterest Work for Users (Pinners)?

 People use Pinterest to save ideas, products, to collaborate with friends, and to bookmark things to read later.
 Pinning is typically a solitary activity where Pinners browse and save ideas and products that will help them improve the quality of their lives, their work, health, and even their wardrobe or hairstyle!

 It’s different from truly “social” networks where people share information and images about themselves and their personal or professional lives.

 Facebook and Instagram are about presenting the best version of you to the world.